arsheelsheikh/C-language/README.md

-# C-language
+## 📜 About this repo 📜

-C programs and projects
+This repository contains a collection of super beginner-friendly C programmes and projects.